sonu86108/Arc-Dark-Green/README.md

 #Installing theme
 //just clone the repository  and paste the whole cloned folder into your ~/.themes folder or /usr/share/themes folder.
 //Now go to your theme selecter application gui or cli.
 //that's it .
-You have just installed  a huge and  very complicated software. lol.
+You have done a very complecated job lol.